hbc/novitsky_hiv/README.md

 ### Base directories

 - Base: /net/hsphfs1/srv/export/hsphfs1/share_root/chb/projects/novitsky_hiv
-- UCL Pipeline runs: iconic_ucl_pipeline/
+- UCL Pipeline code: ICONIC_UCL_pipeline
-- UCL Pipeline code: iconic_ucl_pipeline/ICONIC_UCL_pipeline
+- UCL Pipeline runs: FLOWCELL/iconic_ucl_pipeline/

 ### UCL pipeline Example runs

-- All samples: iconic_ucl_pipeline/run_all
+- All samples: FLOWCELL/iconic_ucl_pipeline/run_all
    - samples.tsv -- list of all samples
    - run.sh -- script to submit job (`sbatch run.sh`)

-- Single sample: iconic_ucl_pipeline/GEN00075776
+- Single sample: FC02539/iconic_ucl_pipeline/GEN00075776
    - samples.tsv -- single sample list
    - run.sh -- script to submit job (`sbatch run.sh`)

+You need to supply your own `samples.tsv` for each run, and can generally use the `run.sh` script with only changes to the sample numbers to run.

 ### QC pipeline

 Run in the base directory using bcbio (https://github.com/chapmanb/bcbio-nextgen)

-- Configuration files: config/FC02539.yaml
+- Configuration files: `FC02668/config/FC02668.yaml`
-   - Script to create sample CSV file from fastqs: prep_samples.py
+   - Script to create sample CSV file from fastqs: `prep_samples.py`
-   - Script to create final configuration: prep_config.sh
+   - Script to create final configuration: `prep_config.sh`
 - Run analysis: work
-   - cd work && sbatch ../submit_bcbio.sh
+   - `cd work && sbatch ../submit_bcbio.sh`
-   - final output QC report: final/2016-11-08_FC02539/multiqc/multiqc_report.html
+   - final output QC report: `FC02668/final/2016-11-08_FC02539/multiqc/multiqc_report.html`

+You can copy and use these three scripts but will have to adjust input files and output naming to match the new flowcell.

 ## Installation